wp-plugins/sgr-nextpage-titles/readme.txt

 = To Do =

-* Add links for next and previous subpages in the footer of paginated posts.
 * Make you possible to disable the index or even to show it just on the first page.
 * Add a sidebar widget to show the index.
+* Correct the notices returning on empty home page.
+* Make possible to use links on preview page.
+* Fix links in preview mode.
+* Rewrite quite the whole code using page numbers to retrive the part of the post, not titles.